Iamyourbossbut/chef-open-nextjs/README.md

 3. Create `.env.local` with `OPENAI_API_KEY=your_key`
 4. Run `npm run dev`

 **Note on API Key**: I didn't include my API key in the submitted code for security reasons.
-The app is fully functional with a valid OpenAI key.
+However, you can **[try the live version here](https://chef-open-nextjs.vercel.app/)** without needing to set up anything, or run it locally with your own OpenAI key using the setup instructions below.

 ## Why This Works as a CS50x Project